saxsys/qa-end-to-end/README.md

     ```sh
     npm install
     ```
-    *wait untill all packages are installed*
+    *wait until all packages are installed*

-6. ### In VSCode open another Terminal(dont close the old one, you will need two)
+6. ### In VSCode open another Terminal (do not close the old one, you will need two)

 7. ### Inside the new Terminal update and start the Selenium Server
     ```sh